pubkey/rxdb/docs-src/quickstart.md

 ### Choose a RxStorage

-RxDB can used in different JavaScript runtimes which have different options to store persistend data.
+RxDB can be used in different JavaScript runtimes which have different methods to store persistend data.
 Depending on the runtime, a different [RxStorage](./rx-storage.md) must be used.
 For **browser** applications it is recommended to start with the [Dexie.js RxStorage](./rx-storage-dexie.md) which comes directly with the RxDB npm package.

 ```ts
 import { getRxStorageDexie } from 'rxdb/plugins/storage-dexie';